telerik/blazor-docs/components/chart/trendlines.md

 ### Exponential Trendline

-The `Exponential Trendline` shows data with rapidly accelerating growth or decay over time.
-It's used to emphasize trends that follow an exponential pattern, and it requires positive `Y` values.
+Use the Exponential Trendline to visualize data with rapidly accelerating growth or decay over time.
+This trendline helps you to emphasize trends that follow an exponential pattern, and it requires positive `Y` values.

 >caption Chart with an Exponential Trendline